-- Do not touch formations when you visit caves, as natural body oils from the fingers hinder the formations’ growth and will discolour the limestone.
+- Do not touch formations when you visit caves, as natural body oils from the fingers hinder the formations’ growth and will discolor the limestone;

-- On treks when you need to bathe in streams or lakes try to forget about soap for a few days and harmonise with nature!
-A soapless bathe will still remove sweat!
+- On treks when you need to bathe in streams or lakes try to forget about soap for a few days and harmonize with nature!
+A soap less bathe will still remove sweat!
 A nail brush and flannel may help!
-Conventional body soap and shampoo are degradable but it takes time for them to break down and in the interim they may be contaminating water quality for people downstream.
+Conventional body soap and shampoo are degradable but it takes time for them to break down and in the interim they may be contaminating water quality for people downstream;

 Our cultural commitment

 To ensure we’re consistently working towards respecting the culture and preserving the culture of any where we visit.
 We commit not to harm to the local cultures and customs.